BDSM Responsibilities

 SM play requires a high degree of trust for the Top (giver of the play) by the bottom (receiver of the play).
 The bottom will be made helpless in bondage, and/or be on the receiving end of sensations ranging from sensuousness to extreme pain.
 For a bottom to voluntarily put oneself in that position the bottom must be confident the Top is skilled enough in what is being done to do it safely, is sane enough not to want to do real harm, and will not exceed the bounds of the bottom's consent on what is done.

-There are no national or world certifying bodies that certify tops.
+There are no national or world certifying bodies that certify Tops.
 A Top's ability to find play partners depends much on a Top's reputation which always spreads out much farther than a Top will realize.
 Bottoms do talk to each other.

 Safety